Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 These decision-making questions are becoming more and more important the more senior you become.
 As a lead developer, you wouldn't want to have no power over decision-making - why would they want to hire you at all then?
 Generally speaking, if all decisions are made by one person, it's probably not the best.
 On the other hand, if all decisions are always made by everyone, what is going to happen if people disagree?
 Better to clear this up.

-How is the work-life balance?
-Do you ensure the work-life balance of employees?
-How?

-Do people work overtime?
-How often?
-For what reasons?
-Is it paid?
-In these answers watch out for toxic culture!
-"We are one big family" may sound heart-warming, but in reality you have your own family, hobbies, and other commitments outside of work.
-Don't give them up for a job!

-How many hours do people work in an average week?
-In your busiest weeks?
-How often are there emergencies or times when people have to work extra hours?

-Do people work on weekends?

 Is it possible to work from home, say, 1 or 2 days a week?
 Does anyone do this?

-Is it a challenging environment?
-Or, if they say "we like to challenge each other", what does it mean?
-Try to dig deeper: is it a healthy challenging and respectful discussions aimed at improvement of the product and the process?
-Examples may be: "is it the best for the team right now", "is this what our customers want", "how can we improve the process".
-Maybe they mean only technical challenges: "how do we scale this better", "how many requests can we process", or "how to make it work faster on smartphones".
-But sometimes "challenging" can mean there are people who are constantly going to question your professionalism and make you feel bad.
-"Your code is so bad" or "your designs are ugly" are some gruesome examples.

 What level of autonomy am I going to have?
 What decisions am I allowed to make?